Jubilant Libyans drown out Sarkozy and Cameron speeches

 "If it wasn't for them, we would be history."

-After nearly seven months of fighting, Libyan interim government forces backed by NATO air power control most of Libya, including major oil-producing centers and the capital, which they seized last month.
+After nearly seven months of fighting, Libyan interim government forces backed by NATO air power control most of Libya, including major oil-producing centres and the capital, which they seized last month.

 However they have met fierce resistance in a handful of pro-Gaddafi bastions including the ousted leader's birthplace Sirte, the desert town of Bani Walid and southern outpost of Sabha.
 Muammar Gaddafi, wanted by the International Criminal Court, is also missing.